To start the residency application, the following documents are required:

 • All foreign documents must be apostilled and then translated by a Public Translator in Uruguay.

-• Estimated translation & notary costs: around USD 1,000 (depends on length/number of documents).
+• A proper quotation shall be given after reviewing the documents.
+However, Estimated translation & notary costs: around USD 1,000 (depends on length/number of documents).

 • The Immigration Office requires proof of intent to reside permanently in the country.
 If applicants apply and then leave Uruguay for extended periods, their residency may be denied.